An overview of the UK tax treatment of Bitcoin and similar cryptocurrencies, following the publication of HMRC guidance.

 Where a person trades in foreign currencies on a regular basis then the profits of that trade may be subject to tax as trading profits (and within the scope of income tax or corporation tax as appropriate).

-In the absence of trading, all forms of property, other than sterling, are assets for capital gains tax (CGT) purposes.
-As such, foreign currency is an asset for capital gains tax purposes and the disposal of foreign currency may, therefore, give rise to chargeable gains or allowable losses.
+In the absence of trading, all forms of property, other than sterling, are assets for CGT purposes.
+As such, foreign currency is an asset for CGT purposes and the disposal of foreign currency may, therefore, give rise to chargeable gains or allowable losses.
 In addition to the sale of foreign currency for sterling, there is also a disposal if foreign currency is used to purchase an asset, for example.

 From a VAT perspective, transactions, including negotiation, concerning currency, bank notes and coins used as legal tender are exempt from VAT, with the exception of collectors' items, ie gold, silver or other metal coins or bank notes which are not normally used as legal tender or coins of numismatic interest.

 In the UK, HMRC has recently provided updated guidance on the tax treatment of Bitcoin, other cryptocurrencies and relevant exchange tokens (referred to as “cryptocurrencies” or “cryptoassets” in the rest of this note) in its policy paper, “Cryptoassets for individuals”.
 The guidance recognises two possible treatments for profits or gains made on cryptocurrencies: